 The reasons that they provided were that teacher’s felt the workload was too heavy and they felt unappreciated.
 Perhaps you’ve heard that Australia, like many other developed countries, has been struggling with their teachers for some time now.

 If you wanted to check, you might take a quick glance at this graph, drawn from the National Schools Statistics Collection (NSSC), which shows that there have been a growing number of teachers every year:

 Problem solved, right?
 Not quite.

-Although the number of teachers is steadily rising, which might indicate that the country has a healthy amount of professionals, teacher enrolment is still not keeping up with student enrolment.
+Although the number of teachers is steadily rising, which might indicate that the country has a healthy amount of professionals, teacher enrollment is still not keeping up with student enrollment.

-Victoria, the fastest-growing state territory in Australia, predicts that, in the next four years, it will need around 1300 additional teachers a year to accommodate some 90,000 students expected to enrol.
+Victoria, the fastest-growing state territory in Australia, predicts that, in the next four years, it will need around 1300 additional teachers a year to accommodate some 90,000 students expected to enroll.